The K\"unneth Formula Of Fundamental Group Schemes: Applications

 \begin{Definition} Let $k$ be a field, $X$ a geometrically reduced connected scheme proper over $k$, $x\in X(k)$, $E$ a vector bundle on $X$ of rank $r$.
-If $k$ is of positive characteristic, then $F_X:X\rightarrow X$ is the absolute Frobenius. $E$ is said to be \begin{itemize} \item \textit{numerically flat}, if both $E$ and $E^\vee$ are nef. \item \textit{Nori semistable}, if for any smooth projective curve $f:C\rightarrow X$, $f^*E$ is semistable of degree 0 over $C$. \item \textit{finite}, if there exist $f(t)\neq g(t)\in\mathbb{N}[t]$ such that $f(E)\cong g(E)$, where
+If $k$ is of positive characteristic, then $F_X:X\rightarrow X$ is the absolute Frobenius morphism.
+Then $E$ is said to be \begin{itemize} \item \textit{numerically flat}, if both $E$ and $E^\vee$ are nef. \item \textit{Nori semistable}, if for any smooth proper curve $f:C\rightarrow X$, $f^*E$ is semistable of degree 0 on $C$. \item \textit{finite}, if there exist $f(t)\neq g(t)\in\mathbb{N}[t]$ such that $f(E)\cong g(E)$, where